Authority: Executive Vice Chancellor and Provost

 2.1.2 Standards for Professor

 Tenured Professors are expected to continue meeting the standards for this rank set forth in the TELS Reappointment, Promotion and Tenure (RPT) Rule.
-Professors will be evaluated to determine if their performance in the realms of faculty responsibility set forth in their SME is consistent with the Standards for the rank of Professor.
+Professors will be evaluated to determine if their performance in the realms of faculty responsibility set forth in their SFR is consistent with the Standards for the rank of Professor.